michalczukm/typescript-who-even-need-template-literal-types-presentation/presentation/slides.md

 layout: fact
 ---

-# We got some useful examples
+# We got some useful examples!

 ---
 layout: image-right